A Simple and Approximately Optimal Mechanism for an Additive Buyer: The Core-Tail Decomposition

-We make use of an idea developed by Li and Yao~\cite{LiYao2013} called the ``core'' of a value distribution for a single consumer.
-In order to obtain our stronger results for a single consumer and also extend to many consumers, we define the core differently but in the same spirit.
-The idea is to separate each $m$-dimensional value distribution for each item into the core and the tail, the tail being the part where some consumer has an unusually high value for the item.
+We make use of an idea developed by Li and Yao~\cite{LiY13} called the Core-Tail Decomposition of a value distribution for a single buyer.
+In order to obtain our stronger results for a single buyer and also extend to many buyers, we define the core differently but in the same spirit.
+The idea is to separate each $m$-dimensional value distribution for each item into the core and the tail, the tail being the part where some buyer has an unusually high value for the item.
 Then the core of the entire $nm$-dimensional distribution is the product of all the cores, and the tail is everything else.